rjseymour66/documentation/content/en/docs/golang/servers.md

 ### Security headers

-Create a new `/cmd/web/middleware.go` file and add a middleware function that adds secure headers to each request:
+Create a new `/cmd/web/middleware.go` file and add a middleware function that adds secure headers to each request.
+These headers satisfy [OWASP standards](https://owasp.org/www-project-secure-headers/):

 ```go
 func secureHeaders(next http.Handler) http.Handler {